Running Interactive Scripts

 <script src=b.js></script>

 Suppose a.js is “var x = 2;” and b.js is “console.log(x + x)”; the variable x is set in a.js but used in b.js.
-In real web browsers, that’s important, since one script might define library functions that another script wants to call.
+In real web browsers, that’s common, since one script might define library functions that another script wants to call.

 Now, to allow JavaScript to interact with the outside world, DukPy allows us to “export” functions to it.
 For example, we can export Python’s print function like so: